Williom Wordsworth Short Poems

 And o’er your head, as you may see,

-‘Tis hanging to this day! - ‘I saw a crag, a lofty stone
+• ‘I saw a crag, a lofty stone

 As ever tempest beat!